brendt/stitcher.io/src/content/blogs-for-devs/07-be-searchable.md

 ## Internal links

-I've mentioned this before: I think of my content as more than standalone posts.
+You should think of your content as more than standalone posts.
 They are a network of connected thoughts and ideas, and it's worth linking them together.
 With that I literally mean having hyperlinks to your own content.
-It will help Google better understand the content of your site.
+Besides being very useful for your readers, it will also help Google better understand the structure of your blog.
 If one post is doing well in Google search, and it has connection to other posts, Google will be able to connect the dots.
-Once I started investing in internal links, I could see search traffic rise steadily.
+Every since I started investing in internal links, traffic has been rising steadily.

 Also make sure that Google knows how to crawl your site.
 Add a [robots.txt](*https://support.google.com/webmasters/answer/6062608?hl=en) and build a [sitemap](*https://support.google.com/webmasters/answer/183668?hl=en).
-We'll discuss how to analyse your technical setup in a later chapter.
+We'll discuss how to analyse your technical setup in a later chapter, using Analytics and Search Console.

 ## Cross posting